sgmselli/Devify/README.md

 Database is currently not live!

 ## Tech stack
-Frontend - ReactJS
+Frontend in ReactJS,
-Backend - Python Django
+Backend in Python Django,
-Database - postgres hosted on AWS
+Database as postgres hosted on AWS

 Django RestFramework is used to connect the frontend and backend, where Redux is used as a state management tool.
 Postman was used to test the api calls.